atomiqio/atomiq-router/README.md

 ## Routing

 Automatic routing is optional.
-Please see the automatically generated routes for now.
+Use the [generator](https://github.com/atomiqio/generator-atomiq) to see examples of automatically generated routes for now.

 Routes are ES6 modules that export a default class.